 About this Exhibit

-We have three floors of resources, analogue and digital, on shelves and screens – a collection to draw both local and international seekers of knowledge.
+IN 1969 THE JOHN M. KELLY LIBRARY had just opened its doors, drawing the College’s print collections into a modern space for a modern time.
+The brutalist architecture still looms, but the inside is warm and welcoming – a space for learning and growth.
+There are expert staff, exemplary faculty, and enquiring students – a shared community of inspiration and creation.
+We have three floors of resources, analogue and digital, on shelves and screens – a collection to draw local and international knowledge seekers.
 Here are compelling exchanges, original research, quiet study, and splendid studios – an environment to support innovation in our community and our services.

-Students, faculty, staff, alumni, and all those looking for a place to study socialize, or relax: this is our library community, the reason we are here..
+Students, faculty, staff, alumni, and all those looking for a place to study, socialize, or relax: this is our library community, the reason we are here

 Books, journals, photographs, manuscripts, and all manner of digital and analogue resources: these are our collections, capturing your interest and igniting your imagination.

 Developing new services to support our community, preserving our collections, and drawing on the present to create our future: this is innovation, piloting the library forward into the next 50 years.